Steive-URK21CS1188/Airport-Management-System/README.md

 # ✈️ Airport Management System

-A **full-stack web application** designed to streamline airport operations by managing planes, pilots, hangars, and allocations built using **Spring Boot (Java), React.js, MySQL, TailwindCSS, and Eureka for microservices discovery**.
+A **full-stack web application** designed to streamline airport operations by managing planes, pilots, hangars, and allocations built using **Spring Boot (Java), React.js, MySQL, TailwindCSS, and Eureka for microservices discovery.
 ---

 ## 🛠️ Tech Stack